Johnny Tillotson

 From 1962 "I'm so Lonesome I could Cry"

-I wrote this Johnny Tillotson old country music lyrics page because I honestly believe his version of the song is the best cover I have ever listened to on this Hank Williams classic.
+I penned this Johnny Tillotson country music classic page because I honestly believe his version of the song, "I'm So Lonesome I Could Cry," is the best cover I have ever listened to on this Hank Williams original from 1949.

-I don't ever remember purchasing the single when it came out but I did buy the album that included the song.
+I don't recall purchasing the single when it was released in 1962, but I did buy the album titled, "It Keeps Right On A-Hurtin,' which also contained the song.

 The album title and lead song "It Keeps Right On A-Hurtin'," was written by Johnny and was inspired by the terminal illness of his father.